10 steps to fill out the FAFSA

 While you can’t change most information on your FAFSA, you’re responsible for keeping your application as current as possible — particularly when that information affects your dependency status (like getting married), the number of family members in your household and those who are currently in college.

 If you experience significant changes in your finances, you might want to reach out to your financial aid office to discuss potential steps.
-For everything else, log in with your FSA ID, go to the My FAFSA page and click Make FAFSA Corrections.
+For everything else, log in with your FSA ID, go to the My FAFSA page and hit Make FAFSA Corrections.

-You can update your FAFSA by reaching out to your school’s financial aid office (only one school, if you listed multiple institutions) and asking them to make the changes for you.
+Update your FAFSA by reaching out to your school’s financial aid office (only one school, if you listed multiple institutions) and asking them to make the changes for you.
 Otherwise, you can write in corrections by hand on a paper SAR and mail it in.

 Receive your financial aid award letter